These healthy spinach chips have an addictive salty-citrusy flavor that you’ll love!

-- Zest and juice of one large lime (about 1 1/2 Tablespoons zest + 2 tsp juice), divided
+- Zest and juice of one large lime, (about 1 1/2 Tablespoons zest + 2 tsp juice), divided

-- 1/2 teaspoon sea salt
+- 1/2 teaspoon fine sea salt

-- 8 packed cups fresh whole spinach leaves (do not use baby spinach), rinsed and dried
+- 8 packed cups fresh whole spinach leaves, (do not use baby spinach), rinsed and dried

 - 2 Tablespoons extra virgin olive oil

-In a small bowl, use your fingers to rub together the zest and the salt.
+- In a small bowl, use your fingers to rub together the zest and the salt.

 - Then add the lime salt and toss again to distribute a little bit of the salt on each leaf.
 Use your hands if necessary.

-Distribute the spinach between the two prepared cookie sheets in an even layer (do not crowd the leaves).
+- Distribute the spinach between the two prepared cookie sheets in an even layer (do not crowd the leaves).

-Bake for 30-35 minutes (you may need less time depending on how fresh your spinach is, so keep an eye on it) until the leaves are withered and very thin.
+- Bake for 30-35 minutes (you may need less time depending on how fresh your spinach is, so keep an eye on it) until the leaves are withered and very thin.

-Remove from oven, and let the chips cool completely on the pan before serving.
+- Remove from oven, and let the chips cool completely on the pan before serving.

-It is best to eat these chips as soon as they've cooled.
+- It is best to eat these chips as soon as they've cooled.
 If you need to store them, the best way is in an open container in the fridge.
 If you cover them, they'll get soggy though.
 Even uncovered, they will lose some of their crispness overnight.

 Nutrition Information:Yield: 4